Updated November 2024 - Here is a link to the professional bio of Roger Pielke Jr.

 This newsletter takes its title from my book of the same name, published in 2007 and surely the work I am best known for in academia.
 You can read about the book and its widely discussed framework in this post.

 The title is a bit of an in-joke, as one of the arguments of the book is that none of us are particularly well-positioned to actually serve as honest brokers of policy alternatives, as we each have limited perspectives.
-Honest brokering, as it turns out, is a group effort, which is exactly how I view this publication, a group effort.
+Honest brokering, as it turns out, is a group effort, which is exactly how I view THB — a group effort.

-The icon for the site — THB in red, blue and green — is meant to signify that all perspectives are welcome here (and likely shows my lack of expertise in both marketing and design!).
+The icon for the site — THB in red, blue and green — is meant to signify that all perspectives are welcome here (and also demonstrates my lack of expertise in both marketing and design!).
 My own politics are fairly heterodox and I can pretty much guarantee that I have some views you’ll agree with and some you don’t.
+In fact, if something I write here at THB doesn’t challenge or provoke you, then I’m not doing my job.

 If you are curious about my views on anything, just ask.

-I also want paying subscribers to The Honest Broker to receive real value beyond the satisfaction of knowing that they are supporting independent research and writing that cannot be found anywhere else.
-I publish free and subscriber-only posts, share PDFs of my books and paywalled writings, and something I’m very pleased with — the opportunity to participate with you in conversations on the site.
+Paying subscribers to The Honest Broker — what I call THB Pro subscribers — receive real value beyond the satisfaction of knowing that they are supporting independent research and writing that cannot be found anywhere else.
+THB Pro subscribers can find at the THB Pro page subscriber-only posts, PDFs of three of my books and other paywalled writings, engage directly on Substack Chat, and something I’m very pleased with — the opportunity to participate with you in conversations in comments under each post.

 I write a lot.
 It is a passion.
 I want your attention to be sparked every time you see a new post from The Honest Broker arrive in your in-box, knowing you are about to read something unique, maybe provocative, and join a community in discussing it.